MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/chapter-12-rds-tutorial.md

 ...
 ```

-Skip to the following step (see the [tutorial](chapter-12-rds-tutorial.md) for the steps in-between).
+Skip to the following step.

 ### Step 4: Server returns the Recordset